 Both servers should be using SSL to the protect the communication, for dev/test purposes it is possible to use self-signed certificates on both the web server and identity server.
 The web server must trust the certificate of the SSL connection to the identity server to be able to access the meta data document defined in the code, when using self-signed certificates you can add the root certificate to the web server.

 The identity provider may not have not been configured to send a Name-claim, refer to the identity provider documentation to resolve this.

 Alloy templates use Forms Authentication in the Login/Logout link at the bottom the layout, to provide federated authentication change the Login link to send a "401 Access Denied" which will trigger the WS Federation middleware, for Logout use either "/Util/Logout.aspx" which is remapped in the example above or call the same Signout-method in the templates.

 If the project previously did not have an Owin startup class and optimizeCompilations was enabled then sometimes the new code is never executed, the result is that you get a 401.2 Access Denied instead of the redirect to the identity provider.
 Temporarily set optimizeCompilations in web.config to false to clear the cache.

 When the identity provider does not send the required role claims you will not get access to edit mode.
 You could for example configure the identity provider to send the CmsAdmins role claim for a specific group of users.

 It is possible to view warning messages reported by Owin Security by adding this configuration to web.config.
 These warning messages could contain information about errors in the WS-Federation communication protocol.

 <add name="file" />

-The Alloy templates assume you are running forms authentication.
-You can remove the login link if not required, or implement custom login functionality.
-For example, create a controller or web forms page that sends a 401 Access Denied message for non-authenticated users.
+The Alloy templates assumes you are running forms authentication, you can either remove the login link if not required or implement custom login functionality.
+For example create a controller or web forms page that sends a 401 Access Denied for non-authenticated users.